Cut off: Britain hit with travel bans over new virus strain

 Johnson said early indications are that the variant is 70% more transmissible and is driving the rapid spread of infections in the capital and surrounding areas.

 The European Centre for Disease Prevention and Control said that while preliminary analysis suggests the new variant is “significantly more transmissible,” there is no indication that infections are more severe.
-Experts, however, have stressed that even if the new strain is not more lethal, it is inevitable that more cases will lead to more hospitalizations and subsequent virus-related deaths.
+Experts, however, have stressed that even if the new strain is not more lethal, it is inevitable that more infections will lead to more hospitalizations and deaths.

 The Stockholm-based agency said a few cases of the variant have been reported by Iceland, Denmark and the Netherlands.
 It also cited news reports of cases in Belgium and Italy.